End-of-life care: Family and friends

 Research on patient and family preferences have elucidated some key findings.
 In intensive care units, good communication, coordination between different arms of the care team, and spiritual support were found to be important to both patients and their families.
 When patients receive subpar end-of-life care – like recurring emergency room visits, chemotherapy administered at the end-of-life, or failure to be admitted to hospice – the well-being of their loved ones can suffer.
 In cases where the patient did not receive appropriate end-of-life care, families and loved ones experienced more depression and regret than families and loved ones with patients who experienced appropriate end-of-life care.

 In research done into shared decision-making (SDM) in regards to cancer patients receiving palliative care, it has been found that most patients rely on the physician to initiate some form of SDM, leading to family and friends being involved in the decision making process along with the patient and physician.
 However, this can also result in lapses of judgment, as physicians in these studies have typically showed intent to preserve a patient's "hope".
 This brings up a whole different case on whether or not it is physician's jobs to promote "hope", but obviously it seems like most do try to.
 Patients rely on their physician as an expert opinion, but in palliative care circumstances, the physician may want to involve the patient and their family more, since any medical interventions may be ineffective at that point.
 However, this again proves to be a slippery slope, as some patients facing existential uncertainty do not want a large part in the decision making process, instead defaulting to the previously mentioned expert opinion of doctors.
+Research has indicated many physicians are ill-equipped with communication skills and training to assist them in end-of-life discussions.
 The study suggests that SDM in regards to palliative cancer care is a challenging and constantly evolving situation, with it mostly revolving around the relationship between the patient, the patient's family, and the physicians in charge.
 Facilitating and building up the relationship between these parties is the best way to encourage positive SDM in palliative care cancer patients.